kn7072/kn7072/vim_tmux/articles/vim/substitute.md

 1. Search for text using `/` or for a word using `*`.
 2. In normal mode, type `cgn` (change the next search hit) then immediately type the replacement.
 Press Esc to finish.
 3. From normal mode, search for the next occurrence that you want to replace (`n`) and press `.` to repeat the last change.

+## replace pattern and add new line
+First, set your Vi(m) session to allow pattern matching with special characters (i.e.: newline).
+It's probably worth putting this line in your .vimrc or .exrc file:

+:set magic

+Next, do:

+:s/,/,^M/g

+To get the ^M character, type Ctrl + V and hit Enter.

+:'<,'>s#xxxx#^M/g